 The benefits of a re-feed are much the same as those of a cheat meal.
 The thing with a re-feed is that you actually have health benefits in addition to psychological ones.
 IT is actually necessary as your body is going to let you know when you need one.
 The cheat meal is more of a meal for the mind and to satisfy taste cravings than anything else.

 Cheat Meal Structure And Scheduling

 First of all structure.
 If you decide to go for a cheat meal, then make sure it is in line with your Jiu-Jitsu diet.
-If you’re following a Keto, Primal, Paleo or similar low-carb plan, then you might opt for a high-carb cheat meal.
-This means that ice cream, cakes or something along those lines is, and should be, your first choice.
+If you’re following a Keto, Primal, Paleo, or similar low-carb plan, then you might opt for a high-carb cheat meal.
+This means that ice cream, cakes, or something along those lines is, and should be, your first choice.
 On the other hand, if you are on a diet that includes carbohydrates, you probably eat small amounts of fat.
 Or you should, anyway.
 In that case, reaching for more fatty food, like cuts of red meat and or a portion of bacon makes much more sense.

-What you should make sure is that you’re aware of any potential health issue you might have. if you have any metabolic-related disease like diabetes, eating a tub of ice cream might not be such a good idea.
+What you should make sure is that you’re aware of any potential health issues you might have. if you have any metabolic-related disease like diabetes, eating a tub of ice cream might not be such a good idea.
 Just use common sense.

 And one final tip.
 When you do a cheat meal, restrict yourself to a specific period of time.
 The more prone you are to losing control, the smaller this window should be.
 For example, eat your cheat meal in half an hour.
 If you allow yourself unlimited time for a cheat meal, you’ll end up having a cheat day and even a week, for sure!